What is Compressed Air?

 When forcing air to occupy a smaller area, it becomes pressurised.
 All compressors achieve this objective in different ways.
 Below, we run through some of the different types of air compressors available.

-Centrifugal Compressors – to generate pressurised air, a spinning impeller moves rapidly and continues accelerating.
+Centrifugal Compressors – To generate pressurised air, a spinning impeller moves rapidly and continues accelerating.
 These are most often found in huge industrial operations rather than smaller ones.

 To learn more about the types of compressors available, please get in touch with Anglian Compressors.
+Our team of experts has extensive application knowledge and can help you choose the right compressor for your application and needs.

 Applications of Compressed Air